Manohar2710/android-cheat-sheet/Android Libraries/diff_launch_asynch.md

 - Async :
-	- Async is also used to start a coroutines, but it block the main thread at the entry point of the `await()` function in the program
+	- Async is also used to start a coroutines, but it block the main thread at the entry point of the `await()` function in the program.

+	- Allows you to return a result, when used with the suspend function and await.

+	- Asynch should be called inside a coroutines scope.

 	- Example
 	```kotlin